 How DocuSign can help

 DocuSign has a suite of products that make it easy for SUD or mental health patients to complete the necessary paperwork and start receiving treatment from any location.
-We have the most trusted and secure HIPAA and 42 CFR Part 2 compliant electronic signature solution that allows patients to read and sign documents on almost any device at any time from any location.
+We have the most trusted and secure HIPAA compliant electronic signature solution that allows patients to read and sign documents on almost any device at any time from any location.
 The patient consents, HiPAA releases and other critical documents can be signed through an emailed envelope or online.